-Council meetings are viewable on the Government Access Channel at their regularly scheduled time and on line 24/7.
+Council meetings are viewable live on the city's YouTube Channel at their regularly scheduled time and available 24/7.
 The Waynesboro City Council encourages the participation of all City citizens.
 For those with hearing loss or speech impairment, please notify the Clerk of Council (540-942-6669) of any accommodations required at least five days prior to the meeting you wish to attend.

 Waynesboro operates under the Council-Manager form of government.
 The council-manager system combines the strong political leadership of elected officials in the form of a council, with the strong managerial experience of city manager appointed by City Council.
 It is a representative system where legislative power is focused in the elected council and the professionally trained city manager oversees the delivery of public services.
 In addition to the city manager, the council also annually appoints the clerk of the council, the city assessor, and the city attorney.